 Synthetic kerosene and future prospects

-In 2017, the group behind this incredible project began work on the solar fuel manufacturing plant at the IMDEA Energy Institute in Spain.
-At the same site, the research group also tested the concept.
-The installation includes 169 reflective panels to follow the sun and direct sunlight into a reactor at the top of the tower, resulting in oxidation reduction (redox) reactions.
+In 2017, the team behind this incredible project started working on the solar fuel production plant at the IMDEA Energy Institute in Spain.
+The research group also tested the concept at the same location.
+The installation includes 169 reflective panels to track the sun and directs sunlight into a reactor at the top of the tower, resulting in oxidation-reduction (redox) reactions.

 What's inside the reactor?
 A porous material based on cerium oxide causes water and carbon dioxide to be converted into syngas (a mixture of hydrogen and carbon monoxide).
 This mixture is then fed into a gas-liquid converter to become kerosene.

-During the nine days of test, the solar reactor worked with a '4% energy efficiency.
-This is the percentage in which solar energy has been converted into liquid fuel production.
+During the nine days of test, the solar reactor worked with a4% energy efficiency.
+This is the percentage that solar energy has been converted into liquid fuel production.
 Moving forward, the team hopes to make improvements to the design.
-The goal is to increase efficiency to over 15%.
+The goal is to increase efficiency to more than 15%.

 The first results are encouraging: moreover, such a plant can be considered a milestone in the production of sustainable aviation fuels.